-In addition to possible impacts from federal Title IV changes, a new aid program was added and changes to existing programs and requirements were made for the 2022-23 aid year.
-These changes will impact how a reviewer performs a Minnesota compliance audit for the 2022-23 aid year.
+In addition to possible impacts from federal Title IV changes already noted, the usual annual parameter changes to existing programs and requirements were made for the 2023-24 aid year.
+These changes will impact how an auditor performs a Minnesota compliance audit for the 2023-24 aid year.
 The following is a list of the changes.
 For detailed information, see the individual program section or other reference that appears next to the change item.